Ruadhaí Dervan

 Photos with Michael, John and Annamaria (Aarhus, June 2022) and Alexia and Rémi (Cambridge, August 2022).

-I am organising a six-month programme titled New equivariant methods in algebraic and differential geometry along with several others at the Isaac Newton Institute in 2024.
-As part of this, I am organising the workshop K-stability and moment maps held there from May 13th to 17th 2024.
+I organised a six-month programme titled New equivariant methods in algebraic and differential geometry along with several others at the Isaac Newton Institute in 2024 (see here for a popular account of the ideas behind our programme, by Marianne Freberger).
+As part of this, I organised the workshop K-stability and moment maps held there from May 13th to 17th 2024.
 I've previously conferences and workshops in Chicago (Around complex geometry), Cambridge (Cambridge complex geometry afternoon, 2022), Cambridge (K-stability and Kähler geometry, 2021), Newcastle (Newcastle complex geometry workshop, 2018), Rome (Moduli of K-stable varieties, 2017) and Cambridge (Postgraduate conference in complex geometry, 2015).
 The Rome conference has an associated conference proceedings, also edited by Codogni and Viviani.

-I taught Part III Complex Manifolds in Cambridge in Lent Term 2020 and Lent Term 2019.
+I taught the SMSTC course Riemann Surfaces in Winter 2023 (see notes by Shimpi).
+I also taught Part III Complex Manifolds in Cambridge in Lent Term 2020 and Lent Term 2019 (see notes by Kuang and Minter).

 Pickles